tnakazato/priism/README.md

 $ python3 -m pip install .
 ```

 Alternatively, self-contained Docker environment is available.
 The following example launches Jupyter Notebook with PRIISM.
 In the notebook, `$HOME/work` will be a top-level directory.
 Access to CLI is also possible.
-Please see [Installation Procedure in Detail](#installation-procedure-in-detail) section for detail.
+Please see [Docker Environment](#docker-environment) section for detail.

 ```
 # at top-level directory of priism